dchen046/convo/README.md

 Convo is a application where users can write private journal entries and have it saved on their local devices.

+It utilizes RESTful apis to create, delete, and update entries on the database.

 ## Technologies Used
 - Backend : Express.js
 - Databsae : PostgresSQL